enesduran/smpl_aug/README.md

 TODO (with importance order)

-1) Further purge the SCULPT and SimKInect codebase.
-2) Debug batch depth noising
-3) Batch point cloud extraction
-4) Recovered point cloud rotation
+- [ ] Train 3D-Coded with augmentation and vanilla
+- [ ]  Contemplate about possible use cases (no empirical demonstration):
-5) Formulating tasks to be used in tandem with this framework Providing 3D scene or already rendered depth image of the scene as an optional argument
+        a) Providing 3D scene or already rendered depth image of the scene as an optional argument render object and humans on top of it.
+        b) Given a dataset of human motion and RGB images, simulate Kinect depth and point cloud.

-6) Write the report
+- [ ]  Write the report
-7) Presentation
+- [ ]  Presentation